 Biography of Howard E. Abrams

 Professor Abrams is the author or co-author of six books: Partnership Options, Disregarded Entities, Federal Income Taxation of Corporations and Partnerships, Federal Corporate Taxation, Essentials of U.S. Taxation, and Federal Income Taxation of Partnerships and Other Pass-Thru Entities.
 His articles have appeared in the Harvard Law Review, the Tax Law Review, the Virginia Tax Law Review, Tax Notes, and other periodicals.
-Professor Abrams has on four occasions been recognized for excellence in teaching and is on the Academic Advisory Board of the Tannenwald Foundation, a charitable organization formed to honor the memory of Theodore Tannenwald, Jr., late Chief Judge of the United States Tax Court, by recognizing outstanding tax scholarship written by law students.
-Professor Abrams has been a member of the Bloomberg/BNA Tax Management Real Estate Advisory Board as well as an Editorial Advisor to the Tax Advisor magazine.
+Professor Abrams has on four occasions been recognized for excellence in teaching and was a member of the Bloomberg/BNA Tax Management Real Estate Advisory Board as well as an Editorial Advisor to the Tax Advisor magazine.

 Office: 316 Hauser Hall, Harvard Law School